pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1373 Gradle Dependencies

+Today I learned a new concept **data lineage**.
+I don't think of this concept anytime because what person thinks about where the data comes?.
+All of these new things about data engineering are amazing, I have a lot of desires to write some production code with Spark and Scala, definitely, spark is my next programming language to learn.

 #### Day 1371-72 Continue Learning Spark

 I have been reading the Spark in action book these days, I am reading the last part of the book.